 A Medicaid Asset Protection Trust is an irrevocable trust.
 Properly managed and funded, after five years, all of the principal will be deemed an unavailable asset if you apply for Medicaid, and will be preserved for your family.

 How it works:

 You do not need to put everything you own into a Medicaid Asset Protection Trust.
 Our Florida Elder Law Attorneys generally recommend putting in only certain assets, such as liquid assets which are subject to capital gains and are drawing interest.
-As Trustor, you can keep as much of your assets as you wish outside the trust, in order to maintain your financial independence.
-Any assets that rmain outside the trust, however, should be held jointly or in a separate living trust (revocable Trust) in order to avoid Probate.
+As trustor, you can keep as much of your assets as you wish outside the Trust, in order to maintain your financial independence.
+Any assets that remain outside the Trust, however, should be held jointly or in a separate Living Trust (Revocable Trust) in order to avoid probate.